 BIRD WATCHING IN KIDEPO VALLEY NATIONAL PARK

 Kidepo Valley National Park has a number of endemic bird species living within its boundaries.
-Kidepo Valley national park is mainly occupied by savannah vegetation, montane vegetation, and wetlands near the Narus River.
-Uganda’s national parks have diverse habitats, such as a variety of bird species recorded yearly.
+Kidepo Valley National Park is mainly occupied by savannah vegetation, montane vegetation, and wetlands near the Narus River.
+Uganda’s national parks have diverse habitats, such as a variety of bird species recorded annually.
 Research indicates that Kidepo Valley National Park is among Uganda's top birding destinations.

 Kidepo Valley National Park offers birding experiences throughout the year, although it is more interesting during the dry seasons of December, January, February, and early March, when a lot of bird species can be observed.
-And the dry season kicks off from June to August yearly.
+And the dry season kicks off from June to August each year.